Maumagnaguagno/HyperTensioN/README.md

 my_var = free_variable
 ```

-You can also define the free variables as arguments, no problem.
+Free variables can also be defined as arguments, no problem.
-You still need to define to generate the free variables being used, this avoids the step of searching on every  precondition which variables are empty and let you use empty strings as objects if needed.
+You need to define which free variables being used by generate, this avoids the step of searching on every precondition which variables are empty and let you use empty strings as objects if needed.
 The example refactored looks like this:

 ```Ruby